clearlinux/clear-linux-documentation/source/ac-ovs-dpdk.rst

 #.
 Run guest virtual machine B using the configuration from the previous step;
-   take care to update the MAC address with the correct identifier.
+   take care to update the MAC address.

 #.
-Follow the instructions from `Setting IP Address`_ section.
+Follow the instructions from the `Setting IP Address`_ section.

 #.
 And to clean the previous environment, turn off the virtual machines and delete
    the bridge.